cartapisana/GettingCleaningData/CodeBook.md

 ### Attribute Note - Pre-Project (Source Data)

-The source data set used for the current project had been divided into two parts:
+The source data used for the current project were divided into two parts:

 1. Inertial sensor data
 - Raw triaxial signals from the accelerometer and gyroscope of all the trials with with participants.